 Ethan Kenning: I’ll try my best to answer your questions.
 These things took place a long time ago, but I’ll give it a go.
 As a young boy, we didn’t have much music in the house.
 When I was 10, I received a small transistor radio for my birthday.
 The first music I remember hearing was that of Buddy Holly, and Elvis…especially “Heartbreak Hotel”.
 After that, I started listening to Fats Domino, Little Richard, Chuck Berry, and other black artists.
 I found this music much more interesting and soulful than most of what was being played on Chicago radio at that time.
 This eventually led me to the blues, and people like Big Bill Broonzy, Brownie McGee and Sonny Terry, and Muddy Waters.
 After that I was hooked.
 I pretty much stopped listening to AM radio, and really got into Blues and Folk music.
 I started learning to play the Guitar and Five String Banjo at this time as well.

+In the mid-1960s you performed folk and blues music in clubs in Chicago, and were a session singer with Dunwich Records.
 You released an album as The Village Singers and you also supported duo Len and Jud.
-Later you released version of The Beatles’ “Norwegian Wood” on Dunwich in 1966 and many other songs too, before forming a new band, H. P. Lovecraft.
-What was the scene back then in Chicago?
+Later you released version of The Beatles’ “Norwegian Wood” on Dunwich in 1966 and many other songs too, before forming H. P. Lovecraft.
+What was the scene in Chicago?

 I played Folk Music in high school, then in Chicago area clubs, and later toured the country playing most of the many Folk venues that had become popular in the early 60’s.
 It was during this time that “The Village Singers” LP (unreleased) was recorded, and I accompanied Len & Judy on their album “Folk Songs Sweet & Bittersweet” for Prestige Records.
-In the mid sixties, I began my association With Dunwich, working with them as a writer and session singer, eventually recording a series of singles for them.
-We recorded some of my original songs, and the Lennon/Mccartney composition “Norwegian Wood” among others.
+In the mid sixties, I began my association with Dunwich, working with them as a writer and session singer, eventually recording a series of singles for them.
+We recorded some of my original songs, and the Lennon/McCartney composition “Norwegian Wood” among others.
 At the time, the folk scene was drying up, and the era of the singer/songwriter was beginning.

 In addition to my solo career, I was also working as a backup singer with a trio, playing supper clubs in the midwest.
-David Michales was also part of this group.
-I was still pursuing a recording career, and had just recorded a Chip Taylor tune “Anyway That You Want Me” for my next Dunwhich single.
+David Michaels was also part of this group.
+I was still pursuing a recording career, and had just recorded a Chip Taylor tune “Anyway That You Want Me” for my next Dunwich single.
 After listening to the finished record, I decided to invite David to come in and add a harmony vocal.
 We had been singing together in the above mentioned group for a couple of years, and had developed a very good musical rapport, and a tight vocal blend.
 The recording went very well, and this became the first H.P.
 Lovecraft record.
 After that, we auditioned a number of musicians to fill out the group.
-Tony Cavallari (lead guitar) was our first recruit, and Michael Tegza (Drums) joined shortly thereafter.
+Tony Cavallari (Lead Guitar) was our first recruit, and Michael Tegza (Drums) joined shortly thereafter.
 Finding the right Bass player was challenging.
 We finally settled on Jerry McGeorge the week before we began recording the first album.

 Recording was very different in those days than it is today.
 Then, a recording session was three hours, and you were expected to have a finished recording at the end of that time.
-We rehearsed for quite a while to be prepared for this, but other than Jerry McGeorge who had been with “The Shadows of Night”, I was the only group member who had any experience in the studio (At that time many of the recording groups used studio musicians to record their instrumental tracks, then they would come in and sing over them).
+We rehearsed for quite a while to be prepared for this, but other than Jerry McGeorge who had been with “The Shadows of Night”, I was the only group member who had any experience in the studio (at that time many of the recording groups used studio musicians to record their instrumental tracks, then they would come in and sing over them).
 We were different.
 We played all the instruments ourselves, and saw the studio as another instrument, and an opportunity to experiment.
 This of course took extra time, and caused some friction and serious head scratching among our producers, who just didn’t know how to relate to us and our ideas at all.
 Despite this, we recorded the first H.P.
 Lovecraft LP in about a week.
 Most of the material was from my folk repertory, or new original tunes that I had written for the group.